MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bring-your-own-channel.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-Omnichannel for Customer Service allows you to implement a connector to integrate custom messaging channels by using Direct Line.
+Omnichannel for Customer Service allows you to implement a connector to integrate custom messaging channels by using Direct Line API 3.0, that's part of .NET SDK.
 The complete [sample code](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/omnichannel/bring-your-own-channel) illustrates how you can create your own connector.
+To learn more about the Direct Line API 3.0, see [Key concepts in Direct Line 3.0 API](/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-concepts?view=azure-bot-service-4.0).

-This sample uses Direct Line API 3.0 as part of .NET SDK to create a Direct Line client and the channel adapter explained below to build a sample connector.
+The following section includes code snippets that use Direct Line API 3.0 to create a Direct Line client and the `IChannelAdapter` interface to build a sample connector.

 ## Components